johnlee4/CoCoCoNet/README.md

 Preloaded genes can be used to test the server’s functionality with the “Example settings”.
 Users can choose either the top 231 co-expressed yeast genes studied by Eisen et al (7) or the top 102 co-expressed genes associated with Autism Spectrum Disorder (ASD) from Satterstrom et al (8) .
 More on these examples in the use cases section of the manuscript and this document.
 In the steps below, we have selected the yeast set (Figure S7).
 “Select Input method:” allows users to choose how to load in a gene list.
 Currently, users can select genes from a drop down list, paste a comma separated list, or upload a file with genes listed in new lines.
 Toggling between these will change the adjacent “Upload gene list” box.

-Users can extend their analyses beyond their gene set with the “Using genes” options.
+Users can extend their analyses beyond their gene set with the “__Using genes__” options.

-•	“That I provide only" will construct the network using only selected genes.
+•	“__That I provide only__" will construct the network using only selected genes.
 This is the default setting.

-•	"That I provide plus more highly co-expressed genes" will select the most closely related genes not in the provided set.
+•	"__That I provide plus more highly co-expressed genes__" will select the most closely related genes not in the provided set.
 Here we define the "relation" as having the largest weighted degree of edges connected to the provided genes.

 “__Compare my genes to__” options allow users to limit the genes to a high confidence set or all genes based on expression levels.

-•	“A high confidence gene set” will match input genes to only a subset of genes filtered on minimum expression level across experiments.
+•	“__A high confidence gene set__” will match input genes to only a subset of genes filtered on minimum expression level across experiments.
 This is the default setting.

-•	“Almost all genes” will match your genes to a very lightly filtered gene set.
+•	“__Almost all genes__” will match your genes to a very lightly filtered gene set.

 ## Generating the results